 Texas

 Texas offers a property tax exemption on the added home value from solar installations, which is significant given Texas property taxes.
 Many utilities offer net metering or bill credit programs.
-No state income tax means the federal ITC is effectively your primary incentive, but it's a strong one.
+With no state income tax and the federal credit now expired, these local incentives plus strong solar irradiance are what make Texas solar economics work.

 New York

 New York offers one of the most generous state packages: a 25% state tax credit (up to $5,000), a sales tax exemption on solar equipment, and a property tax exemption for 15 years.
-Combined with the federal ITC, New York homeowners can offset 50–55% of system costs through credits alone.
+With the federal credit expired, the state credit alone can still offset a meaningful share of system cost for New York homeowners.

 Florida